oracle/centos2ol/README.md

 For more information on Oracle Linux, please visit [oracle.com/linux][8].

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

-Copyright (c) 2020, 2021 Oracle and/or its affiliates.
+Copyright (c) 2020, 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License v 1.0 as shown at
 <https://oss.oracle.com/licenses/upl/>